Wales Rugby Shirts

 In the match nobody wants - the 3rd/4th playoff - Wales were defeated heavily by the All Blacks.
 However, a 4th place finish is more than respectable.
 By qualifying from their pool, Wales have also qualified for the 2023 Rugby World Cup to be hosted in France.

-Wales traditionally play in a red shirt with white shorts and red socks.
-Under Armour have been manufacturers of all official Wales rugby kit since 2008.
+Traditionally, Wales play in a red shirt with white shorts and red socks.
+Under Armour were manufacturers of all official Wales rugby kit since 2008.
 The current shirt sponsor is Isuzu.
-Under Armour had initially signed the Welsh Rugby Kit deal through to 2024, however, the WRU and Under Armour have amicably agreed to split at the end of 2020.
+Under Armour had initially signed the Welsh Rugby Kit deal through to 2024, however, the WRU and Under Armour amicably agreed to split at the end of 2020.
 Under Armour cited a change of strategy as being the reasons behind the early termination.
-The WRU are in discussions with a number of leading kit suppliers to replace Under Armour, Italian manufacturer Macron are rumoured to be the front runners.
-Any new shirt won't be seen in action until the 2021 Six Nations.
-The Under Armour contract will expire after the 2020 Autumn Test series.
+Italian manufacturer Macron now holds the contract with the first kit released in October 2020.

-First XV Rugbystuff.com stock official Under Armour Wales Rugby merchandise, with replica rugby shirts available to buy online alongside rugby balls, and a range of training kit and leisurewear.
+Rugbystuff.com stock official Macron Wales Rugby merchandise, with replica rugby shirts available to buy online alongside rugby balls, and a range of training kit and leisurewear.

 And we also have custom rugby shirt personalisation available, meaning you can get the name or number of your favourite Welsh rugby player printed on the back of your Wales rugby shirt from just £6!

 Who doesn't love to get their gear shipped for free!?
-Well at First XV & rugbystuff.com all you have to do to qualify for free UK delivery is spend £50.
-Or if you are really in a rush for that must-have piece of Welsh rugby kit, we have a next working day delivery service, priced at £6.99 for Royal Mail Special Delivery and it'll have your parcel with you before 1 pm the next day.
+Well at rugbystuff.com all you have to do to qualify for free UK delivery is spend £75.
+Or if you are really in a rush for that must-have piece of Welsh rugby kit, we have a next working day delivery service, priced at £9.99 for Royal Mail Special Delivery and it'll have your parcel with you by the next day.
 Just make an order before our 3 pm cut-off.